srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Lab-Scenario-Preview/Module04.md

-# Lab Scenario Preview: AZ-900: Describe Azure architecture and services

-## Lab 04 - Create a virtual network
+# Lab Scenario Preview: Lab 04 - Create a virtual network

-### Lab overview
+## Lab overview

 In this walkthrough, we will create a virtual network, deploy two virtual machines onto that virtual network and then configure them to allow one virtual machine to ping the other within that virtual network.